 Transfer to Year 1 - General First Year

-If you have completed less than 27 credits that transfer into the UBC first-year engineering program, you are not eligible for admissions into Year 2 and your application will be evaluated for entry into the first year.
+If you have completed less than 27 credits that transfer into the UBC first-year engineering program, you are not eligible for admission into Year 2 and your application will be evaluated for entry into the first year.
 Transfer students successfully admitted to the first year will complete a modified first-year program.
-Students must present post-secondary courses transferrable to the first year in mathematics, chemistry, and physics.
+Students must present post-secondary courses transferable to the first year in mathematics, chemistry, and physics.

 Year 1 admission for transfer students is competitive.
 We encourage all applicants with strong academic standing to apply.